• Skip to primary navigation

 Summer harvest often brings an excess of produce like summer squash and zucchini.
 Zucchini bread and muffins are a great way to use up that extra produce!

 Unsure about adding vegetables into your baked goods?
 Trust me, you really cannot taste the zucchini baked into this bread.
-It's simply along for the ride, bringing tons of moisture and pretty flecks of green to your bread.
+It's simply along for the ride, adding moisture and pretty flecks of green to your bread.

-A slice of zucchini banana bread makes a great breakfast paired with coffee or tea, or a less sweet dessert.
+A slice of zucchini banana bread makes a great breakfast paired with coffee or tea.
+Or, serve as a less sweet dessert along with some whipped honey butter.

 Freshly baked banana bread with a few pieces sliced.